TeamGrey/ch.bfh.bti7081.s2017.grey/docs/diary.md

 - Joel and Nic presented the results of the Design Thinking Process
 - Team worked on the Requirement Document for CS1

-## 22.03.2017
+## 24.03.2017
-- Joel and Nic presented the results of the Design Thinking Process
-- Team worked on the Requirement Document for CS1
+- Team worked on the Requirement Document Review of Team Black for CS1

+## 29.03.2017
+- Team worked on Taks 6 for CS1